 The Office of the Ombuds provides assistance in resolving problems and conflicts.
 It is an independent, impartial, informal, and confidential resource available to all members of the Boston University community.

 Chartered in fall 2009 at the recommendation of the Council on Faculty Diversity and Inclusion, the Office is staffed by one or more professional Ombuds who act as the University’s designated third-party neutral, and who practice in accordance to accepted professional standards.
-See the report of the Council on Faculty Diversity and Inclusion here.

 The mission of the Office is to provide a confidential place for people to voice concerns, develop options, and problem-solve.
 The Ombuds also provides information to university officials on general trends and patterns of complaints so that problems may be prevented from escalating or recurring.